-Planning Policy and Parameters:

-The Capital Culture District Plan has been designed to balance the multi-faceted priorities of the site and project proforma, while meeting the intent of City policy objectives and demonstrating best practices for progressive, sustainable urban design.
-The proposed CD Zone establishes a framework to intensify and diversify uses within the site, thereby reflecting the aspirations of the 'Victoria 3.0 Arts and Innovation District'.
+Planning Policy and Parameters: The Capital Culture District Plan has been designed to balance the multi-faceted priorities of the site and project proforma, while meeting the intent of City policy objectives and demonstrating best practices for progressive, sustainable urban design.
+The proposed CD Zone establishes a framework to intensify and diversify uses, and thereby reflect aspirations of the 'Victoria 3.0 Arts and Innovation District'.